Radical installation Team

 Randall Horton is Executive Director.
 He is a writer, poet, artist, and an associate professor of English at the University of New Haven.
 He is the only person in the United States with seven felony convictions and academic tenure.
 Horton is the recipient of the 2022 Creative Capital Award, the American Book Award for Oral Literature, the Gwendolyn Brooks Poetry Award, the Bea Gonzalez Poetry Award, a National Endowment of the Arts Fellowship in Literature, the GLCA New Writers Award for Creative Nonfiction for Hook: A Memoir, a Poet-in-Residence at the Civil Right Corpse, and a Soze Foundation Right to Return Fellow.
 His poetry collection {#289-128} was published by the University of Kentucky Press Northwestern University Press and received a 2021 American Book Award, as well.
 Dead Weight: A Memoir published by Northwestern University Press in 2022.

-Travis Scott is Radical Reversal's in house Music Producer.
-He oversees music recording, mixing and mastering.
-He travles to all locations teaching beats and composing tracks.
-Travis is a music producer from Birmingham, Alabama.
-He is co-owner of T. Scott Enterprises, LLC and TSE Studios, founded in 2018 by brothers Terrence, Travis, and Trenton Scott.
+Travis Scott is co-owner of T. Scott Enterprises, LLC and TSE Studios, founded in 2018 by brothers Terrence, Travis, and Trenton Scott.

 Najaya Royal is Program Manager and has been overseeing the daily operations of Radical Reversal since 2021, which entails correspondence with department of corrections and collaborative partners, coordinating the Radical Reversal Reading Series and overseeing the installation of multimedia driven equipment and scheduling within carceral spaces.